PenguinPoweredApps/PythonToDo/README.md

 ## Usage

 1. **Adding Tasks:**
-   - Click on the "Add Task" button to add a new task.
-   - Fill in the task details and click "Add Task" to include it in your to-do list.
+   - Fill in the task details, completion date and click "Add Task" to include it in your to-do list.

 2. **Email Integration:**
    - Configure your email settings in the application.